jacobryans/JRProgramWorks/Python Portfolio/README.txt

 This is a portfolio for all of my works in Python.
 Read below for descriptions on each project.

+# All code is property of Jacob Ryans and was solely worked on by
+# him alone.
+To use any code in this repository, please give credit
+# to the creator

 Hack.Out -
 My biggest overall Python project, was done in 75 hours using the pygame library.
 I did this project after programming in Python for